Dr-Evans/nico-pico.com/content/post/why-I-quit-my-six-figure-software-job/index.md

 I remember the first week I started working I looked around at my peers and asked myself: “what health problems do I need to worry about?”.
 There were a few that jumped out to me: bad posture, weight, eye strain – all related to a sedentary life in front of a computer.
 But there were a few more problems lurking beneath: sun deficiency, stress eating, and caffeine overconsumption.

 A lot of developers offset this with a “min-max” lifestyle, where they stay really active and productive outside of work to offset the inactiveness of their job.
 This felt like a poor way to live my life.
-Youtuber KRAZAM has an amazing video satirizing this mentality.
+[Youtuber KRAZAM has an amazing video satirizing this mentality](https://www.youtube.com/watch?v=_o7qjN3KF8U).

 I concluded that humans were not designed to sit in front of a computer and this job would slowly deteriorate my health if I didn’t change something.

-#### The Bubble
+#### The West Coast Tech Bubble

-The tech bubble is real.
+The west coast tech bubble is real.

-I think a large part of this is due to the “sameness” of software developers.
+I think a large part of this is due to the “sameness” of software developers in big tech.
 Slightly nerdy, probably into video games, smart but a little socially awkward.
-Attire consists of t-shirt, jeans, and hoodie everyday.
+Attire consists of t-shirt, jeans, and hoodie every day.
 With this group of people you talk about the same things day in and day out at lunch.

 Don’t get me wrong, I probably match a lot of these descriptions.
 And it’s not an assault on anyone in particular.
 But I disliked being surrounded by it. every. day.
-It weared on me.
+It wore on me.

 I wanted to be more well-rounded in my interests and relationships.
+I wanted to meet people from more diverse backgrounds.

 #### Entitlement

 In the US, if you land an entry level software development gig, you are most likely in the top 5% of income earners in the US.
 That’s such a crazy statistic to me.
 What an incredible privilege: great job prospects, steady income, top of the line perks and benefits, good work-life balance.
 Good software developers are in such a demand right now that companies are throwing everything they can at them to attract talent.

-This breeds a certain amount of entitlement amongst software devs in the industry.
+This breeds a certain amount of entitlement amongst software devs in the industry, especially in big tech.

 Much like my rant with teachers and construction workers above, on a moral level it just didn’t sit right with me.
 I don’t really add that much value to society, yet society values me so much.
-Teachers can hardly pay for their class supplies while I’m doing code reviews from my bed at well over $100 an hour.
+Teachers can hardly pay for their class supplies while I’m doing code reviews from my couch at well over $100 an hour.
 It’s mind boggling.

 Since the sky’s the limit in the tech world, many software developers keep wanting more and more.
 You’re already a top earner with top benefits, yet you’re disappointed that your new offer only offered to increase your salary by $40k?
-That’s more than the median salary in the US!
+[That alone is the median salary in the US!](https://en.wikipedia.org/wiki/Personal_income_in_the_United_States)

 I concluded that there exists a certain entitlement in the tech industry that I needed to step away from.
 It was suffocating.
 I needed to come back to earth.